-For the most part, a change in environment, as would be necessary should older people are taken to a retirement home or facility, can cause a great deal of stress.
+For the most part, a change in environment, as would be necessary as older people are taken to a retirement home or facility, can cause a great deal of stress.

 The time it takes the senior to acclimate and find their footing often varies with the kind of connections and social care they make within the facility and just how opposed they are to the move.